Farama-Foundation/PettingZoo/docs/classic/checkers.md

 #### Observation Space

+The observation is a dictionary which contains an `'obs'` element which is the usual RL observation described below, and an  `'action_mask'` which holds the legal moves, described in the Legal Actions Mask section.

-The observation space is 8x8x4 where the first two dimensions represent the row and column on the game board, and the 4 planes in the third dimension represents the type of piece at that location on the board.
+The main observation space is 8x8x4 where the first two dimensions represent the row and column on the game board, and the 4 planes in the third dimension represents the type of piece at that location on the board.

 The board is rotated and the planes are shifted to accommodate the current player.
 During the black player's turn, the top row provided by the `render` function is stored in row 0 of the observation.
 During the white player's turn, the top row is stored in row 7 of the observation.
 Additionally, the first two planes of the observation represent the men and kings of the current agent stored in `agent_selection` (The agent that must act next).
 The last two planes represent the other player's pieces.